Hayride Server

 The Server includes the following public

-: A hayride specific world that exports the wasi http/incoming-handler as well as a custom config interface to allow server implementations to expose their own server configuration through aget
+: A hayride specific config interface to allow server implementations to expose their own server configuration through aget

 function.
 See below for an example of what this wit definition looks like.